Ik0nw/INF_1002_C_T11/README.md

 1. Searching the knowledge base for an answer corresponding to the entity in the question.
 2. Adding a new entity with a corresponding answer to the question.
 3. Erasing the existing entities and answers.

+# Stages check

+1. Implement a preliminary version of knowledge_get() that simply returns a few hard-coded responses to questions, and implement chatbot_is_question() and chatbot_do_question() to use it.
+2. Implement knowledge_put() so that you can add new entities to the knowledge base and re-implement knowledge_get() to retrieve these entities
+3. Modify chatbot_do_question() so that it asks the user for new knowledge whenever the user asks a question that is not in the knowledge base.
+4. Implement chatbot_do_reset() so that it erases all of the knowledge created by knowledge_put().
+The main function resets the chatbot at the beginning of the program, and again whenever the user issues the RESET intent.
+5. Implement chatbot_do_save() and chatbot_do_load().